dphun123/CSC365ExerciseDiary/peer_review_response.md

 - Add docstrings to endpoints that need further explanation on what it does for more documentation.

-  - Fixed.
+  - Implemented.

 - In the add_entry function, add input validation to confirm that the diary to add the entry to already exists, and handle that case.

-  - Fixed. create_entry now creates a new entry with error checking.
+  - Implemented. create_entry now creates a new entry with error checking.

 - Consider implementing unit tests to ensure every endpoint is working as expected.